marruiart/angular-agenda-samsung-desarrolladoras/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.0.

-### Development server
+* Clone this repository: `git clone https://github.com/marruiart/angular-agenda-samsung-desarrolladoras.git`.
+* Run `npm install` in order to install the node_modules folder (this may take a few minutes).
+* Run `json-server --watch db.json` to have access to the database.
+As a previous step, it could be necessary to run `npm install -g json-server`.

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+* Run `ng serve --open` for a dev server.
+Alternatively, run `ng serve` and navigate to `http://localhost:4200/`.
+It will open the application and it will be ready to use.

 ### Further help